 Dr Lei Yu

 Dr Lei Yu joined the Centre for Contemporary Chinese Studies as a Research Fellow in May 2019.
-Her research interests include urbanisation and social policy, central-local relations, public finance and governance in contemporary China.
-Currently, she is conducting research on migrant housing challenges with a grant from the Ford Foundation, which aims to examine the policy and practices of China’s ‘new-type’ urbanisation, using a comparative approach to draw insights on policy impact and the distribution of benefits.
-Lei completed her PhD in social policy at the Asia Institute, the University of Melbourne.
-Drawing on extensive Chinese-language documentation analysis, local urban sets of statistics, and on-site research observation and interviews in five large cities across China, her doctoral thesis investigated the evolution of Chinese affordable housing policy and its effect on improving people’s housing welfare among different social groups.
+Her research interest lies in the social policy, public finance and governance studies of contemporary China and comparative policy studies.
+She has recently conducted research on migrant housing challenges as part of a research project funded by the Ford Foundation, that examines evolving social policy and practices in the context of China’s ‘new-type’ urbanisation.
+Lei holds degrees in International studies (BA, RMIT), Asian studies (Hons, University of Melbourne), and Chinese Public Policy studies (PhD, University of Melbourne).
+Her doctoral thesis investigated the evolution of Chinese affordable housing policy and its effect on improving people’s housing welfare among different social groups

-Dr Xiao (Monica) Tan joined the Centre for Contemporary Chinese Studies as a Research Fellow in January 2020.
-Her research interests include primary care system development, health policy and public finance, with a primary focus on China.
-Currently, she is conducting research on the obstacles and challenges of extending essential public health services to migrant workers, as part of a Ford Foundation project examining the inclusiveness of public services in urban China.
+Dr Monica Tan joined the Centre for Contemporary Chinese Studies as a Research Fellow in January 2020.
+Her research interests include health policy, state-society relations, and social determinants of health and inequalities, with a primary focus on China.
 She also holds another Research Fellow position at the School of Social and Political Sciences, working on an ARC Discovery Project DP180101217, which aims to identify the social and biological determinants of sleep and their links with health, family and economic policy recommendations.
 She completed her PhD at the Asia Institute at the University of Melbourne in 2019.
-Through analysis of fieldwork and secondary data, her doctoral thesis evaluates the Chinese government's role in strengthening the primary care system.